berkeley-scf/tutorial-dynamic-docs/python-in-RStudio.md

 ---
-author: Christopher Paciorek
-date: February 2022
-title: Notes on using Python within RStudio
+title: "Notes on using Python within RStudio"
+author: "Christopher Paciorek"
+date: "February 2022"
 ---

+# Notes on using Python within RStudio

 In addition to basic use of Python chunks in R Markdown documents, RStudio has developed the `reticulate` package, which greatly enhances